sdsc/jags-roll/README.md

 ## Overview

-This roll bundles the JAGS Bayesian model analyzer.
+This roll bundles the JAGS Bayesian model analyzer as well as the corresponding R library.

 For more information about the various packages included in the JAGS roll please visit the official web page: